 Your study routine must allow you to get into study mode almost instantly.
 This way you don’t lose time, and you can have multiple short study sessions.
 You can take advantage of 15 minutes before work, 20 minutes after dinner, or even 10 minutes during a break you have.

-Instant results, by using your routine, saves you valuable time.
+Instant results, by using your routine, save you valuable time.

 Good study planning helps you to outline what you have to do on a daily basis.
 Your routine helps you to achieve that daily planning easier.